zuzfil/PV-Optimisation/README.md

 For questions on the data, reach out at https://github.com/zuzfil/PV-optimisation/issues.

 The data were created during the operation of AEW-owned PV plants in 2019.
+The plants are all located in Aargau, Switzerland.
 The power values in kW refer to the average over the 15min period.

 # License